LJDJGC/Learning-log/README.md

 - Creating a branch on GitHub (`rps-ui`) and proceeding with UI development.

 ## 2025/09/18 Morning
-DOM Manipulation and Events — The Odin Project
+# Top Rock-Paper-Scissors
 Overview

-Today, I practiced JavaScript DOM manipulation and event handling using the "shopping-list.html" starter file from The Odin Project.
-The focus was on dynamically creating elements, attaching event listeners, and manipulating the DOM to make an interactive shopping list.
+This morning, I worked on the Top Rock-Paper-Scissors project.
+The focus was on JavaScript DOM manipulation and event handling to prepare for an interactive UI version of the game.

 What I Did

-Set up references to HTML elements
+Set up HTML and references

+Prepared the starter HTML with buttons for "Rock", "Paper", and "Scissors".

-Stored references to the <ul>, <input>, and <button> elements in variables for easier access.
+Stored references to these buttons in JavaScript variables for easier access.

-Created a function to handle button clicks
+Created event listeners for each button

-Defined a function called handleClick to execute whenever the "Add" button is clicked.
+Defined a function to handle a click on each button.

-Retrieve input value and reset input

-Stored the value from the input field in a variable.

-Cleared the input field after storing the value.

-Created new elements dynamically

-Created <li>, <span>, and <button> elements.

-Added the <span> and <button> as children of the new <li>.

-Set content for span and button
+Each click updates a variable representing the player's choice.

+Integrated player choice with existing game logic

-Set the <span> text to the value entered by the user.
+Prepared the system to pass the player's selection into the existing playRound function.

-Set the button text to "delete".

-Append new <li> to the list

-Added the <li> as a child of the <ul> to display it on the page.

-Attach event listener to the delete button

-Clicking the delete button removes the corresponding <li> element from the list.

-Refocus input field

-Used the .focus() method to move the cursor back to the input field, making it ready for the next item.
+The function already exists and calculates round results based on player and computer choices.

+Kept console logging for debugging

+Console outputs were used to verify that player choices and round results are correct.

 Key Learnings

-How to use document.querySelector to select HTML elements.

-The difference between textContent and innerHTML for safely inserting text.

-Dynamically creating elements with createElement and appending them with appendChild.

-Attaching event listeners to elements for interactive functionality.
+How to attach event listeners to buttons and capture user interaction.

-Using .focus() to improve user experience in forms.

-Next Steps

-Continue integrating DOM manipulation with event-driven interactions in other projects.

-Explore additional CSS styling for dynamically added elements.

-Experiment with other input types and validation for user entries.
+Connecting UI elements to game logic without using prompts.

+Understanding asynchronous event handling: the function waits for user clicks rather than executing sequentially.

+Reinforcing the separation between data (player choice) and logic (round evaluation).